Brantford Airport: History

-It was not until 27 April 1970 that aerodrome lands and management duty were transferred from the federal government to the municipal level.
+The aerodrome lands and management thereof remained in the hands of federal government until 27 April 1970 when the municipal government took over.
+In 2015, Roger Sharpe published Wings Above the Skyline, a local history book that tells the story of No. 5 Service Flying Training School.

 The current terminal building was built in 1966.

 The City of Brantford once looked at the possibility of closing the airport, but this move was widely opposed by local citizens, tenants, and users.
 In May 2007, Brantford City Council held a public forum to canvass views on the airport as a necessary service for the city.
 Many presentations made clear points that growing cities require airports as part of their fundamental infrastructure, to attract and retain corporate investment.

 In January 2008, Brantford City Council voted unanimously to support the inclusion of $1.9 million in planned airport infrastructure upgrades in the city's Capital Plan for Fiscal 2008.
 That allowed for repaving the main runway and a second runway that was last paved in the 1940s.
 In 2004, 2009 and 2011, new rows of hangars were built, with plans for more in the future.
-In August 2014, an experimental aircraft crashed near the airport.

-Early the next month, a small aircraft crashed while on approach to the airport, killing one pilot.
-On April 27, 2016, a Cessna 182 flipped over on the runway, injuring one pilot.
-A plane was found crashed on the runway in the morning of November 13, 2018, with two deceased occupants.
+In 2023, a study was launched to help the airport build its vision for the future.
+Recommendations should be ready for local leadership by early 2024.
+Focuses will be on utilizing airport facilities more efficiently and being even more welcoming to general aviation pilots as other airports push smaller traffic away.

+Facilities and aircraft

+The airport has three runways, all paved with asphalt.
+Runway 05/23 is 5036x100 ft, and runways 11/29 and 17/35 both measure 2,626x100 ft.
+Services at the airport include fuel, both avgas and jet fuel, as well as aircraft maintenance and parking, a crew lounge, snooze rooms, and rental cars.